hlee18lee46/georgehacks/README.md

 ### Technologies and Hardware Used:
 1. Python
-2. Flask
+2. C++
-3. OpenAI API
+3. Flask
-4. pyttsx3
+4. OpenAI API
-5. SpeechRecognition
+5. pyttsx3
-6. SMTP
+6. SpeechRecognition
-7. Arduino Uno
+7. SMTP
-8. c++
+8. Arduino Uno

 ### Note
 To run this program, you need to input your own API key along with your email, password, and respective sms gateways